Bhaasha/agora-encryption-demo/README.md

 To start the react-native part:
 1) npm i
 2) npm start
+3) cd ios && pod install
-3) npm run ios / npm run android.
+4) npm run ios / npm run android.
 You can also run on iOS by opening the .xcworkspace with XCode.